 Mini Bio (1)

-Born Walter Matthow on October 1, 1920 in New York City, to a Lithuanian Jewish mother, Rose (Berolsky), who worked in a sweatshop, and a Russian Jewish father, Milton Matthow, a peddler and electrician.
+Matthau was born Walter Matthow on October 1, 1920 in New York City, to a Lithuanian Jewish mother, Rose (Berolsky), who worked in a sweatshop, and a Russian Jewish father, Milton Matthow, a peddler and electrician.
 Matthau grew up in poverty on the Lower East Side.
 He started out selling soft drinks and playing bit parts at a Yiddish theater troupe at age 11.
 He was paid 50 cents for each of his occasional on-stage appearances.
 His father, a peddler from Kiev, left home when he was 3 years old.
 He lived with his older brother, Henry, and their mother, a garment worker, on the Lower East Side of New York.
 After graduating from Seward Park High School during the Depression, he took government jobs as a forest ranger in Montana, a gym instructor for the Works Progress Administration, and a boxing coach for policemen.
 During World War II, he served in the Army Air Corps as a radio cryptographer in a heavy bomber unit in Europe and returned home a sergeant with six battle stars.